-- I bright conditions close the aperture down in bright light using the set shutter speed (classic Tv).
+- In bright conditions close the aperture down in using the set shutter speed (classic Tv).

-- In low light “smart mode” kicks in and uses the widest aperture available and slows the shutter speed down to ensure a proper exposure while blinking the aperture set in the viewfinder as a heads up.
+- In low light “smart mode” kicks in, uses the widest aperture available, and slows the shutter speed down to ensure a proper exposure while blinking the aperture set in the viewfinder as a heads up.

 Net result is an apt replication of what I would do manually if memory served me well.
 Shooting wide open at f/1.4 and/or 1/1000s whenever possible and adjusting accordingly when necessary.
 If you want to set the exposure and recompose move the left top plate Lock slide switch from AVERAGE to PARTIAL (AE L) then press and either press and hold the Exposure Preview Button on the front of the camera or half press the shutter.
 Further if you want to lock the exposure (at 1/1000s in this case) so the widest aperture possible is always used set the dial around the Exposure Preview Button to L button surround switch to L and that will disable the top plate UP/DOWN buttons on top to keep you from accidentally changing the shutter speed.
 This is how I just leave the camera now as I tend to always shoot film cameras as wide as they can go.

 Also the more I think about it that front exposure lock button is perfect for me.
 Combined with Partial (AE-L) camera mode which is center weighted, rather than the whole scene average Average mode, I can quickly expose and recompose with ease.

 Other than the lack of stealth (startling birds in trees to flight loud autowind) this camera is awesome.

 RIP Canon T70.
 A first for me.
 Test roll came back and turns out this particular T70 is not operational.
 Produced a whole lot of blank images.
 First time this has happened with a camera purchased from my local camera shop.
 What next?